Security-Onion-Solutions/securityonion-docs/introduction.rst

 Deployment Scenarios
 --------------------

-Analysts around the world are using Security Onion today for many different :ref:`use cases <use-cases>` and :ref:`architectures <architecture>`.
+Analysts around the world are using Security Onion today for many different :ref:`architectures <architecture>`.
 The Security Onion Setup wizard allows you to easily configure the best installation scenario to suit your needs.

 Conclusion
 ----------